Latvian language: 20th century

 After the re-establishment of independence in 1991, a new policy of language education was introduced.
 The primary declared goal was the integration of all inhabitants into the environment of the official state language while protecting the languages of Latvia's ethnic minorities.

 Government-funded bilingual education was available in primary schools for ethnic minorities until 2019 when Parliament decided on educating only in Latvian.
-Minority schools are available for Russian, Yiddish, Polish, Lithuanian, Ukrainian, Belarusian, Estonian and Roma schools.
+Minority schools are available for Russian, Yiddish, Polish, Lithuanian, Ukrainian, Belarusian, Estonian and Roma languages.
 Latvian is taught as a second language in the initial stages too, as is officially declared, to encourage proficiency in that language, aiming at avoiding alienation from the Latvian-speaking linguistic majority and for the sake of facilitating academic and professional achievements.
 Since the mid-1990s, the government may pay a student's tuition in public universities only provided that the instruction is in Latvian.
 Since 2004, the state mandates Latvian as the language of instruction in public secondary schools (Form 10–12) for at least 60% of class work (previously, a broad system of education in Russian existed).

+Altogether, 2 million, or 80% of the population of Latvia, spoke Latvian in the 2000s, before the total number of inhabitants of Latvia slipped to 1.8 million in 2022.

 The Official Language Law was adopted on 9 December 1999.
 Several regulatory acts associated with this law have been adopted.
 Observance of the law is monitored by the Latvian State Language Center run by the Ministry of Justice.